Isn’t rabies rare?

 What Can I Do to Help?

-Rabies Free Africa is working to eliminate rabies with the goal of no humans deaths by 2030.
+Rabies Free Africa is working to eliminate rabies with the goal of no human deaths by 2030.
 Our program focuses on guiding countries to create strategies that are sustainable long-term.

 Ten dollars will vaccinate a child’s dog from rabies and distemper, another major cause of mortality in young dogs.
 A gift of any amount will move us closer to a world where no child dies from canine rabies.
 Together we can make a difference.